ezsystems/commerce-documentation/docs/guide/navigation/navigation_configuration.md

 Content from the Back Office is fetched only up to this depth.
 This does not include the product catalog, which has its own depth specified.

-Use `navigation_sort_order` to set the order or sorting by priority.
+Use `navigation_sort_order` to set the order of sorting by priority.

 ## Fetching content